WARNING: The very premise of this film contains spoilers for the series thus far.

 I have to say that as the first significant battle scene, it is very impressively filmed.
 Mr. Johnson was especially proud of the research that went into the film.
 As the Galactic Empire, and by extension, the First Order, was primarily inspired by the Axis Powers of the Second World War, he saw fit to directly hark back to the era with this sequence.
 The Resistance bombers are a direct reference to real-life ones.
 They even expend their payloads in the exact same fashion – by opening up a bay that drops the bombs vertically.

 The exact manner in which Poe stalls for time is highly problematic as well.
 While it does start off legitimately funny as a result of Poe’s audacity, it eventually devolves into what amounts to a highbrow “yo mama” joke, which by 2017, was rightly considered outdated and trite.
-While it seems like a comparatively minor slight compared to the existence of the B-17 Bombers in space, it is very much at odds with the film’s tone.
+While it seems like a comparatively minor slight compared to the existence of spacecraft with such outdated design, it is very much at odds with the film’s tone.
 The Resistance is in danger of being wiped out entirely, yet Mr. Johnson felt it was appropriate to have the characters joke around at inopportune moments.
-While one might be willing to forgive the flaws in this opening scene as artistic liberties, I can assure you that they are not isolated incidents.
+While one might be willing to forgive the flaws in this opening scene as artistic liberties, I can assure you that the worst has yet to come.

 For having defied orders and attacking the dreadnought, Poe is slapped in the face by his superior and subsequently demoted.
 This begins a trend that runs throughout the entire rest of the film.
 While previous films would have had Poe’s superiors commend him for his quick thinking, Mr. Johnson subverts our expectations by implementing surprisingly realistic consequences.
 What makes this particular instance insufferable is that the dreadnought would have obliterated Leia’s Resistance cruiser in seconds had Poe followed her orders.
 They were in a situation in which they had no good options, and Poe’s just happened to be the least bad.
 Despite proving his skill time and again, he is unceremoniously demoted and placed under the command of one Vice Admiral Amilyn Holdo.